surprisehighway/craft-avatax/README.md

 ## Ajax Examples

 There is a JSON controller endpoint you can use for AJAX lookups/validation on the front-end.
-Currently the only endpoint is for address validation.
+Currently the only endpoints are for address validation and [CertCapture](https://certcapture6xrest.docs.apiary.io) customer lookup by customer number.

 #### AJAX Address Validation